-Commented [MD(49]: Do we have a name we can use?

-The initial phase of evaluation will consist of approximately twelve to eighteen months of public review of the candidate algorithms.
-During this initial review period, NIST intends to evaluate the candidate algorithms as outlined in Section 5.B.
-NIST will review the public evaluations of the candidate algorithms' cryptographic strength and weaknesses, and will use these to narrow the candidate pool for more careful study and analysis.
+Commented [MD(21]: Do we have a better name we can use?
+We removed candidate throughout the document.
+The initial phase of evaluation will consist of approximately twelve to eighteen months of public review of the submitted algorithms.
+During this initial review period, NIST intends to evaluate the submitted algorithms as outlined in Section 5.B.
+NIST will review the public evaluations of the submitted algorithms' cryptographic strength and weaknesses, and will use these to narrow the candidate pool for more careful study and analysis.
+If an algorithm is not included in the narrowed pool, then it does not mean the algorithm is removed for consideration for standardization, unless expressly stated by NIST.